 An umbilical hernia can be diagnosed by a physical exam.

-Small hernias that do not cause symptoms may not need treatment.
-You and your doctor will keep an eye on the hernia to make sure new problems don’t develop.
+Persistent small hernias that do not cause symptoms may not need treatment.
+You and your doctor will watch the hernia to make sure new problems do not develop.

 Large hernias or those causing symptoms will require additional care.
 For example:

 - Very rarely a loop of intestine becomes trapped in the abdominal wall.
 This may lead to a blockage of the intestine.

 - Strangulation can also occur if the hernia is slowing or blocking blood flow.
 A strangulated hernia is a medical emergency.